A Linear-Time Branching-Time Spectrum for Behavioral Specification Theories: A Specification Theory for Simulation Equivalence

 Intuitively, $R_1$ is a simulation of may-transitions from $\mcal D_1$ to $\mcal D_2$, whereas $R_2$ is a simulation of disjunctive must-transitions from $\mcal D_2$ to $\mcal D_1$.
 Let $\mathord{ \lesim}\subseteq \DMTS\times \DMTS$ be the relation defined by $\mcal D_1\lesim \mcal D_2$ iff there exists a simulation refinement as above.
 Clearly, $\lesim$ is a preorder.
-A direct proof of the following theorem, similar to the one of Prop.~\ref{pr:dmts-bisim}, is given in~\cite{DBLP:journals/corr/FahrenbergL16}, but it also follows from Thm.~\ref{th:spec-game}.
+A direct proof of the following theorem, similar to the one of Proposition~\ref{pr:dmts-bisim}, is shown below, but it also follows from the later Theorem~\ref{th:spec-game}.

 \begin{theorem} $( \DMTS, \chi, \mathord{ \lesim})$ forms a specification theory for $\LTS$ adequate for simulation equivalence. \end{theorem}